 Wizz Air

-Wizz Air says: "It is compulsory to wear a face mask during your WIZZ flight when travelling to or from a country where it is still mandated by the local law."
+Wizz Air says: "It is compulsory to wear a face mask during your WIZZ flight when travelling to or from a country where it is still mandated by the local law.
+When neither departure nor destination country requires it, wearing a mask is subject to personal choice.
+For flights over 4 hours, we recommend you bring more face masks."
 You can check the status of your destination and Covid-related entry requirements here.

 Most read travel content